RxLaboratory/Duik/src-docs/duik/docs/controller-tools.md

 - The "Bake Appearance" button will remove all expressions used by the Controllers to set its appearance.
 This will improve the performance of the rig, but you will not be able to change the appearance afterwards.

 - You can choose to use shape layers (with icons and visual feedback) or simpler null objects to create controllers by default when using the rigging tools.

+- You can choose to use _Draft mode_ or _Best quality_ to render the controller layers by default (this can be changed at any time in After Effects).
+Setting _Draft mode_ can greatly improve performance by disabling anti-aliasing on these layers.